-There are a bunch of selling agents out there starting to call themselves buyers’ agents.
+There are a bunch of selling agents out there starting to call themselves buyers agents.
 They say that they can help buyers for free – even if the property you want to buy isn’t listed by their agency.
 How can they do this?
+Is engaging a buyers agent worth it if you can get the same advice for nothing?

 Then there is the matter of how they get paid.
 They approach other sales agents and get a cut from their vendor’s commission.
 This is great, right, someone else is paying for the advice you are being given?
 Maybe… but are your best interests really front and centre of the advice they give?

-You see, sales agents think differently about property to buyers’ agents.
+You see, sales agents think differently about property to buyers agents.
 I know this from experience – I have been both (at different times of course!).
 Sales agents are skilled at objection handling and they truly think that all property is good, as long as the price is right.
-A smart buyers’ agent realises that only a very small proportion of real estate is actually any good, therefore a critical eye is essential.
-To be safe, consumers need to find a specialist buyers’ agent, who continually hones their skills and deepens their market knowledge.
+A smart buyers agent realises that only a very small proportion of real estate is actually any good, therefore a critical eye is essential.
+To be safe, consumers need to find a specialist buyers agent, one who continually hones their skills and deepens their market knowledge.

 Published:- 17 August, 2016